 (warning* This winemaker is an eno-speak geek.
 She will rant on an endless yarn about isobutylmethoxlperanzines, or brettanomyces or TDNs, etc. to any unsuspecting visitor.
 BEWARE.
 And Forgive her…she was once a teacher and failed writer.
 Translates to verbosity and nerdy with a touch of social ineptitude )

-Todd Mera is an IT guy gone pseudo-winemaker as a result of a desperately underused degree in Biochemistry.
+Todd Mera is an IT guy by day and has become a religious practicer of the mantra, “Yes, dear…” .
 He owns AniChe Cellars with Rachael, as a husband and cellar rat.
-Todd writes the endless checks, picks up heavy barrels, says “yes, dear” as a mantra, and has recently been canonized in the religion of start-up wineries.
-He is also the CFO (Chief Forklift Operator), early morning taster of wine beakers shoved into his groggy face, and crisis manager of barrel room breakdowns.
+Todd happily checks off items on his “honey do” list.
+He is also the CTO (Chief Tasting Officer), and crisis manager of barrel room breakdowns.
 Asides from this Todd is also an accomplished entrepreneur, from creating start up wineries to creating website services.
 You can recognize Todd by his long Gandalf-like tresses, Carharts and good humor.

 Che Horn is the other namesake of the winery and the genetic progeny of Rachael and Todd.
 Che is 19 and has no real interest in the winery as of yet, except to earn some cash for odd jobs of heavy lifting and cleaning.
+His recent handy work includes the design of our new rack cards, stickers, and website!
 During crush, Che shows up and works hard shoulder to shoulder with the rest of us! (secretly cursing wine while pining for the days of cooked meals and a normal life).
 He currently aspires to make film shorts like this one http://www.youtube.com/watch?v=HMHBwxx8pmU&feature=share

-Anais Mera is one of the winery namesakes and a winemaker at AniChe Cellars.
+Anais Mera is one of the winery namesakes, winemaker and General Manager at AniChe Cellars.
 She is also the winery hobbit, useful for getting into tanks for deep cleaning.
 Ani also owns a gourmet specialty catering business, Cork and Bottle.
 Her lovely spreads can often be tasted at events for AniChe Cellars tasting room.
 Ani is the official press cleaner, as she is the only one who can fit into it.
 (Did I mention that she is tiny?)
 An indispensable asset to the winery, she is hard working cellar rat her mother always wanted her to be.
 Ani is the short cute thing in Carharts.